instead-hub/instead/doc/stead3-en.md

 end
 ```

-This displays the default description is specified using ahandler 'game.act'.
+This displays the default description is specified using a handler 'game.act'.
 Usually the default description contains description of the undoable action.
 Something like: